peteamiri/Tutorials/Programming_Languages/Python/readme.md

 2D lists are versatile and widely used in Python for representing structured data, grids, matrices, and hierarchical collections of elements.
 They provide a flexible way to organize and manipulate data in various applications.

 ### Tuple Data Structure in Python
 A tuple in Python is an immutable, ordered collection of elements.
 Unlike lists, tuples cannot be modified after creation, making them suitable for representing fixed collections of items.
 Tuples are defined using parentheses `()` and can contain elements of different data types, including numbers, strings, booleans, and even other tuples.
-Here's a detailed overview of tuples in Python with extensive examples:
+Here has a detailed overview of tuples in Python with extensive examples:

 ### Creating Tuples: